Skip to main content

 Prepare for selection tests and assessments

 • Practise as much as possible on free practice tests.
-Links to websites that offer free practice tests are in the Finding Practice Tests section on this page
+Look at the general and job specific examples on this page

-• If you have additional learning needs or specific requirements ask the employer to make reasonable adjustments for you, for example, allowing you extra time
+Remember, if you have additional learning needs or specific requirements you can ask the employer to make reasonable adjustments for you, for example, allowing you extra time to complete the assessment.

 • Read the instructions carefully and make sure you understand them.
-Double-check instructions and any graphs or images to ensure you have not missed anything
+Double-check instructions to ensure you have not missed anything

-• Manage your time – if you get stuck move to the next question
+• Don’t rush, take your time to avoid making mistakes.
+Manage your time – if you get stuck move to the next question

 Online assessments